regularGuyOnGit/Frontend_blog/README.md

 The application should now be running at http://localhost:3000.

+## PS
+Go the other branch named adminMain to login as an Admin.

-Author: Nitin Rai
+- Author: Nitin Rai
-Email: nitinrai3000@gmail.com
+- Email: nitinrai3000@gmail.com